Evidence & safety

 Keep the claim narrow

 Treat the article as planning guidance.
-For "What beginners often misunderstand about eye-area practice", stay inside general facial exercise education, comfort, and evidence limits.
+For "Beginner misconception: eye area practice", stay inside general facial exercise education, comfort, and evidence limits.
 Avoid medical advice, fixed cosmetic outcomes, fast-result framing, facial-size promises, and staged before-after certainty.
 If discomfort, irritation, sudden swelling, or a medical concern appears while practicing, pause and seek qualified guidance.

 Sources